|

 requests in complex environments.
 Computerized handoffs are rapidly replacing

+the phone.
 Aircraft on the controllers

 screen have a data tag that gives call sign, type, groundspeed, altitude readout